Brand New Boilers,Intelligent Thermostats, Magnaclean Filters,

 Although this form of system requires room, it is suitable for properties of a larger size, particularly those with more than one bath room as it enables multiple hot water draw off points at the same time.

-System boilers are pressurised, rather similar to a combi boiler.
+System boilers are pressurised, very similar to a combi boiler.
 Regardless of the fact that by design, the major heating system and hot water components are built into the boiler, the system still needs hot water to be saved.
 That is accomplished employing a pressurised or mains water fed storage container or storage vessel, usually made from copper or steel.
-They do not call for cold water storage containers, which in turn suggests no pipes in the loft for the most part.
+They do not call for cold water storage containers, which in turn means no pipes in the loft for the most part.

 This method permits a constant provision of hot water to several taps concurrently.
 Excellent for properties with more than one bath room or for using two showers at the same time, provided of course there is a really good mains pressure on hand.